• Skip to main content

 Do sifting litter boxes work with all types of cat litter?

-Disadvantages: The instructions on sifting litter boxes say you have to shake the sifting litter pan tray so the clean litter falls through.
+Yes.
+But there is a con to aware of.
+The instructions on sifting litter boxes say you have to shake the sifting litter pan tray so the clean litter falls through.
 This leaves all the soiled litter in the litter box on the sifting tray that can be disposed of.
 The problem this creates is dust.
 What we’ve experienced is that even cat labeled as “dust free” usually has some amount of dust.
 The best type of litter for sifting litter boxes is clumping kitty litter.
 This type of litter helps with odor control and is an excellent choice for a sifting litter box.
 Unfortunately clumping kitty litter also tends to be the dustiest type of litter.

 Why so much dust?